IDAES/idaes-pse/docs/core/util/scaling.rst

   Use the lower bound of variables in scaling expressions.
 ScalingBasis.Upper:
   Use the lower bound of variables in scaling expressions.
+ScalingBasis.VarScale:
+  This is less common, but it uses the variable scales directly.
+This can be used if you are using alternative scaling methods with divide by the scaling factor.

 .. autofunction:: calculate_scaling_factors